-The number of employees (FTEs) of the bank decreased from 4 108 to 3 985 on consolidated basis in alignment with the Strategic plan, driven by continuous investments in digitalization activities, new opportunities for remote work with customers and directing operations to digital channels like mobile/online services.
-In terms of gender distribution the proportion of female/ male overall is ~76%/24%; the ratio for the managerial positions is quite balanced - 59%/41%, while for the top managerial positions (board level and direct reports to executive directors) the ratio is ~46%/54%.
-Gender diversity is one of the priorities not only of the P&C team, but is part of the managerial agenda across all functions and is implicated in various internal requirements and procedures, covering not only the gender balance, but also with regards to the remuneration, succession planning, talent development etc. The average age of the employees is 43 years, and from educational structure perspective, most of the bank's employees have university education (around 78%).
+The number of employees (FTEs) of the Bank decreased from 3 565 to 3 443 in alignment with the Strategic plan, driven by continuous investments in digitalization activities, new opportunities for remote work with customers and directing operations to digital channels like mobile/online services.
+In terms of gender distribution the proportion of female/male overall is ~76%/24%; the ratio for the managerial positions is quite balanced - 59%/41%, while for the top managerial positions (board level and direct reports to executive directors) the ratio is ~46%/54%.
+Gender diversity is one of the priorities not only of the P&C team, but is part of the managerial agenda across all functions and is implicated in various internal requirements and procedures, covering not only the gender balance, but also with regards to the remuneration, succession planning, talent development etc. The average age of the employees is 43 years, and from educational structure perspective, most of the Bank's employees have university education (around 78%).

-The bank continued to be considered a good place to work and
+The Bank continued to be considered a good place to work and